 Tent Materials and Construction

-Tents materials vary in terms of durability depending on their seasonality and price.
+Tent materials vary in terms of durability depending on their seasonality and price.
 Tents with higher seasonality ratings often cost more and have a higher denier.
-Denier is simply the weight in grammes of 9000m of yarn: higher the denier, the heavier and more durable that tent’s fabric will be.
+Denier is simply the weight in grammes of 9000m of the fibre: higher the denier, the heavier and more durable that tent’s fabric will be.

-When comparing the cost of a number of tents you like, be sure to check the denier to see which is likely to be more durable.
-Compare that with the tents overall weight and size to find that sweet spot.
+When comparing tents, be sure to check the denier to see which is likely to be more durable.

 UV protection is another feature to look out for.
-Polyester based fabrics used on tent flies and inners will deteriorate over time in the sun faster than canvas tents.
+Polyester based fabrics used on tent flies and inners will deteriorate faster than canvas tents.
 Most modern synthetics will be treated with some kind of UV-protective compound so make sure you look for this in the tent's specifications.

 We like tents with carry bags that are a bit bigger than the tent itself once packed, because they make the tent easier to transport and give it a chance to air out after use.